pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1011 You need an organization task tool

+Yes I think that all programmers need an organization task tool for your personal learning, sometimes when I read a book an interesting concept appear, and you want to learn more about this concept, and if you have a tool when you have a record of your progress can be help you to see your old progress and says I learn a lot of things in this point.

 ##### Day 1010 Microservice Communication

 The communication in microservices is one of the most important things that you decide when you build a microservice,